markshepherd/papr-firmware/Product/README.md

-This project is the firmware that runs the Air-To-All PAPR version 1.
+This project is the firmware that runs the Air-To-All PAPR version 2 PCB.

 This is an Arduino-compatible app, that mostly uses Arduino APIs to access the hardware.